bsolomon1124/misc/githelp.md

 ```

 ### `git clone`
-This makes a copy of the repository in your laptop.
+This command makes a copy of a repository locally.
 Click on the clipboard image on the right sidebar to copy the HTTPS clone URL:

 ![git_clone](imgs/git_clone.png)